ShanePAustin/pands-project2021/README.md

 4. Petal Width (cm)

-The data set consists of 50 samples from three species of Iris:
+The data set consists of 50 samples from each three species of Iris:

 |Iris Setosa|Iris Versicolor|Iris Virginica|
 |-----------|---------------|--------------|